Hero image

 BrainJarBrainJar

-Bundle of 16 complete No-Prep lessons with exam questions, tasks and answers on Waves for AQA GCSE Physics (9-1) , covering the complete topic.
-This bundle contatins all the lessons needed for the Waves topic in AQA GCSE Physics.
-If you only need the lessons for AQA Combined Science then there is a smaller bundle: https://www.tes.com/teaching-resource/resource-12706442 As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
-These high quality lessons include explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
+Complete No-Prep lesson with exam questions, tasks and answers on Uses of Electromagnetic Waves for AQA GCSE (9-1) Science / Physics.
+The lesson covers GCSE Physics 4.6.2.4 / Combined Science 6.6.2.4 As a Secondary Science teacher, Deputy Headteacher, writer and examiner for many years I make high quality no-prep lessons so busy teachers can teach outstanding lessons without spending hours planning.
+This high quality lesson includes explanations, different types of in-lesson assessment (all with answers) and unique exam questions.
 My lessons are ideal for non-Physicists - as a Biologist who retrained as a Physics teacher I know how to take learners on a journey that builds up their understanding step by step, while still going into a lot of depth.
-The preview videos show a representative sample of slides from each resource so that you get a good idea of what it includes before you buy.
-What’s Included in each lesson: • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Worked examples of calculations / questions.where applicable • Multiple questions in different question styles and difficulties - no need for worksheets.
+The preview video shows a representative sample of slides from the resource so that you get a good idea of what it includes before you buy.
+What’s Included: • Teaching notes • Starter / Do Now Activity • Explanation slides in “chunked” sections with animated diagrams. • Multiple questions in different question styles and difficulties - no need for worksheets.
 Each “chunked” explanation section typically includes a set of “learning check / quick questions” followed by a set of in-depth questions on the learning from that “chunk” of the lesson.
 All questions have answers. • Exam-style questions on the whole lesson at the end of the lesson- these are unique, based on real exam questions but not just copied from exam boards. • Answers for all questions • All easily editable to adapt to your teaching or to use in existing lessons. • Slightly humorous, at points, if you like that sort of thing.
-The lessons were written for AQA GCSE Science / Physics but are very likely to be applicable to other exam specifications.
+Learning objectives: Describe the uses of different electromagnetic waves, including: Radio waves: communication, including television and radio.
+Microwaves: satellite communications and cooking food.
+Infrared: heating, cooking food and infrared cameras.
+Visible light: fibre optic communications.
+Ultraviolet: energy efficient lamps, sun tanning.
+X-Rays and Gamma Rays: medical imaging and treatments.
+Explain why each type of electromagnetic waves is suitable for its use.
+The lesson was written for AQA GCSE Science / Physics but is very likely to be applicable to other exam specifications.
 Please leave a rating / review and all other feedback gratefully received!

 BrainJarBrainJar